mikapfl/read_di_unfccc/README.md

-Dataset containing all data available from the UNFCCC API at https://di.unfccc.int.
-Also includes a small library to query the UNFCCC API for a subset of the data and a script to re-download all of the data.
+Dataset containing all data available from the UNFCCC API at https://di.unfccc.int as of 2020-10-28.
+Additionally, includes a small library to query the UNFCCC API for a subset of the data, and a script to refresh the data in case newer data is available.

 Due to the large size of the full dataset, the dataset is shared using [datalad](https://www.datalad.org/), which is based on git.
 To download the data, see the dataset page on [gin](https://gin.g-node.org/mikapfl/read_di_unfccc) to download individual files from the data/ directory, or clone the whole dataset using datalad:
 ```shell